leonseng/blog-hugo/content/posts/learning-istio/jwt-auth.md

 categories: ['tech']
 ---

 In this post, we will be looking at how Istio handles end user authentication/authorization based on JSON Web Tokens (JWT).
-JWT is commonly used in OAuth2.0 flows to specify the resources a client has access to, but there are a couple of things to verify before the client is given access to a specified resource:
+JWT is commonly used in OAuth2.0 flows to specify the resources a client has access to, but there are a couple of things to verify before the client is given access:

 1. Is the JWT issued by the right party
 1. Is the client who they claim to be

-The logic for the checks above are usually coded into the application, or, as we will discover in this post, we can offload it to Istio instead, keeping the application simple.
+The logic for the checks above are usually coded into the application.

+Alternatively, as we will discover in this post, we can simplify the application by offloading this to Istio using the [RequestAuthentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) and [AuthorizationPolicy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) resources.

 # Setup

 ## Test application

-I will be using the [httpbin](https://hub.docker.com/r/kennethreitz/httpbin/) image as a test application, as it exposes the `/headers` endpoint which allows us to see what gets sent from the sidecar to the application container within the pod.
+For the test application, I will be using the [httpbin](https://hub.docker.com/r/kennethreitz/httpbin/) image as it exposes a `/headers` endpoint which prints out the headers as seen by the application, allowing us to see the changes done by the sidecar proxy.
 ```sh
 kubectl apply -f - <<EOF
 apiVersion: apps/v1